Jeffrey McFadden, Artistic Director

 Jeffrey McFadden has performed throughout Canada, the United States and Europe and at many international festivals.
 In 1992, he was awarded Silver in the prestigious Guitar Foundation of America Competition.
 His debut recording for Naxos was the first in their Laureate Series, selling tens of thousands of copies; his eight subsequent CDs feature works of Fernando Sor, Napoléon Coste, Agustin Barrios, J.S.
 Bach among others.

 Jeffrey McFadden is the first ever graduate of the Doctor of Musical Arts programme at the University of Toronto (2010).
 His dissertation formed the basis of his ground-breaking book, Fretboard Harmony: Common-Practice Harmony on the Guitar, published by Les Productions d’Oz.
-McFadden is the founder and artistic director of Sauble Beach Guitar Festival, and Head of Guitar Studies and Associate Professor in the Faculty of Music, University of Toronto.
+McFadden is the founder and artistic director of Sauble Beach Guitar Festival, and Associate Dean, Performance and Public Events and Associate Professor in the Faculty of Music, University of Toronto.

 Heather Morand Clark, President

 Heather Morand Clark is a graduate of Queen’s University, and has a professional background in banking with TD Canada Trust.
 She has Board experience with the Sauble Beach Guitar Festival, Caledon Concert Band, and Caledon Arts and Crafts for Youth (CACY).
 She is a past Treasurer of Home and School Associations at two schools in Caledon.